What Does it Take to Be a Metal and Plastic Casting Machine Setter, Operator, or Tender?

 Featured schools near , edit

-These are the skills Metal and Plastic Casting Machine Setters, Operators, and Tenders say are the most useful in their careers:
+Metal and Plastic Casting Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.